eiimie/aos-assessment-1/README.md

 - **task3-bash.sh** (Bash)

 ### Running task3-python (Windows)
-1. Navigate to the script location:
+1. Save the file, then navigate to the script location:
 ```cd ~/Desktop```.

 2. Run the script: